 - Roll of maze tape

 The SPRK+ is a spherical robot about the size of a tennis ball, and it’s got a nice weight to it, encased in a scratch-resistant, waterproof shell.
-Unlike the Sphero 2.0, the SPRK+ shell is transparent which allows you to see the inner workings and design, which I think is pretty cool.
+Unlike the Sphero 2.0, the SPRK+ shell is transparent which allows you to see the inner workings and design.
+Neat.
 So now it’s out of the box, let’s look at some of the specs and features.

 Tech Specs and Features